kohrongying/flask-barebones/README.md

 # Flask Barebones
 Just a template for flask, login and registration funcionality included.
+Best used with Linux OS.
+- Bootstrap 4 CDN used
+- Blueprints, alembic migration incorporated
+- Does not include testing

 ### Install all required things
 - pip: `sudo apt-get install python-pip`